 The cat sneer, AKA the Flehmen Response

-If your cat curls back its lips and exposes its teeth while sucking in a long breath, don’t worry, it’s not sneering at you.
-This weird behavior is called the flehmen response.
-A cat’s scent organ lies between their nose and mouth and the sneering face pulls air over this sense organ.
-If a cat comes across something new it will use this scenting behavior to investigate the new smell.
+If your cat curls back their lips and exposes its teeth while drawing in a long breath, don’t worry, they’re not sneering at you.
+This strange behavior is called the Flehmen Response and is a normal part of cat behavior!

 If no hairball comes out or your cat won’t stop making a choking sound, consult your vet right away.

 Dogs aren’t the only ones who beg for table scraps!

 In some cases cats will repeatedly meow and yowl, follow you around, and even stand up on their hind legs to paw at you in a bid for a meal.

 Try not to indulge in their needy behavior.
 As creatures of habit and experts at manipulating humans, this may teach your cat to become demanding or even overweight.

 Neediness and begging can be a sign of an underlying medical problem or health conditions.
 In those cases the begging can be a cry for help and a symptom of hyperthyroidism, kidney disease, or parasites like roundworm.

 Some cats beg for food but don’t give into them.
 This behavior could be a sign that your cat has a health condition.